langflow-ai/langflow/docs/docs/Workspace/workspace-playground.md

 Individual messages in chat memory can be edited or deleted.
 Modifying these memories will influence the behavior of the chatbot responses.

-To learn more about memories in Langflow, see [Chat Memory](/components-chat-memory).
+To learn more about chat memories in Langflow, see [Memory components](/components-memories).

 ## Use custom Session IDs for multiple user interactions